AI4quantum/twisteRL/docs/algorithms.rst

 --------------------------

 **Use PPO when:**

-- You want a general-purpose algorithm
+- You want a general-purpose, fast-to-train algorithm
 - Computational resources are limited
-- The environment is partially observable
 - You need stable, reliable training

 **Use AlphaZero when:**

-- The environment has perfect information
+- The environment has perfect information (you know the transition model)
-- You can afford higher computational cost
+- You can afford higher computational cost for MCTS
-- Sample efficiency is critical
-- The environment is deterministic or nearly so
+- Look-ahead planning is beneficial

 Hyperparameter Tuning
 ----------------------